-Created by: nura_ocean on Jun 3, 2025, 3:56 AM
+Created by: nura_ocean in somalia on Jun 3, 2025, 3:56 AM

 Along the wind-sculpted shores of Puntland—our semi-autonomous northeast—I still watch hand-painted dhows glide out at dawn.
 The deckhands laugh that our loose-weave “maraq” nets have two jobs: catching dinner and letting the smallest fish wriggle free so tomorrow’s stew will be fatter.
 (In Somali, maraq means “soup”—perfect irony, right?)
 Because the nets float just above the coral heads, they spare juvenile fish and the living reef below.
 Every visiting consultant expects coastal Somalia to behave like a war-torn wasteland; instead they find centuries-old gear that modern trawlers could learn from.